mike1fernand/two-perspective-edcl-validation/docs/HOW_TO_REPRODUCE_TIER_A1_OUTPUTS.md

 This file is the compact reproduction record for the Tier-A1 late-only Hubble validation outputs used by the TP/EDCL paper and repo.

 It is intentionally a documentation file, not a storage location for heavy chains, patched CLASS builds, Cobaya packages, or timestamped workdirs.
-Heavy run outputs should be published as GitHub Release assets, not committed into normal git history.
+Heavy run outputs should be published outside normal git history.

 ## Scope